2017–18 New Jersey Devils season

-The 2017–18 New Jersey Devils season was the 44th season for the National Hockey League franchise that was established on June 11, 1974, and 36th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
-The Devils received the first overall pick in the 2017 NHL Entry Draft for the first time in franchise history by winning the draft lottery held on April 29, 2017.
+The 2017–18 New Jersey Devils season was the 44th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 36th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The Devils received the first overall pick in the 2017 NHL entry draft for the first time in franchise history by winning the draft lottery held on April 29, 2017.
 They used this pick to select Nico Hischier who was also the first Swiss player to be selected first overall.
 Taylor Hall set a Devils record for the longest point streak at 26 games, which is also the longest point streak in the 2017–18 season.
 The team also set their best start in franchise history, going 9–2–0 in their first 11 games of the season.
 This season also saw the team trade Adam Henrique in exchange for Sami Vatanen and also acquired Patrick Maroon and Michael Grabner.
 The season also saw the franchise successfully make it back to the Stanley Cup playoffs for the first time since 2012.
-The Devils would lose to the Tampa Bay Lightning 4–1 in the First Round.
+The Devils would lose to the Tampa Bay Lightning 4–1 in the first round.